NishantAgarwal77/GossipProtocol/README.md

 By successfull implemetation we imply that the network converges (according to the definition of the algorithm) for the provided number of nodes in the network.

-## Nodes Convergence Details
+## Largest Network Details
-Below is the tabular representation of the results obtained :
+Below is the tabular representation of the largest network of nodes used for both the algorithm with each type of typology :

 |                       | Full Topology | Line Topology | 2D Topology  | Imp 2D Topology |
 | ------------------    |:-------------:| -------------:| ------------:|----------------:|